Package Leaflet: Information for the Patient

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and in the blister or bottle after “CAD”.
+Do not use this medication after the expiration date stated on the packaging and on the blister or bottle after "EXP".
 The expiration date is the last day of the month indicated.

-HDPE containers with LDPE cap and screw cap: use within 4 months after the first opening of the container.
+HDPE containers with a screw cap of LDPE: use within 4 months after first opening the container.

-Medications should not be disposed of through drains or in the trash.
-Deposit the containers and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-In this way, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Place the packaging and any unused medication in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

-Round, biconvex tablets, brown-red in color, and carry the imprint “F1” on one face.
+Round, biconvex tablets, reddish-brown in color, and bear the imprint "F1" on one side.

-Finasteride Sandoz 1 mg coated tablets are available in the following formats:
+Finasteride Sandoz 1 mg film-coated tablets are available in the following formats:

 Marketing authorization holder